charm137/STT-realtime/README.md

 Add a `<filename_prefix>` to the command-line arguments to change the transcript filename prefix.

 Add a `--loopback` command line argument to capture audio from a playback device.
 For Windows, you will need to change the default input device to "Stereo Mix" or something similar to capture the audio.
 See requirements for macOS above.
-The script latches onto the "sysdefault" sudio sink but this may or may not be correct for your system - modify the script to suit your needs.
+The script latches onto the "sysdefault" ALSA audio sink but this may or may not be correct for your system - modify the script to suit your needs.